 Multiple Disabilities Program

-Throughout the school year, field trips and community-based instruction enhance and supplement the school-based curriculum and activities.
+Throughout the school year, field trips, stem projects, and community-based instruction enhance and supplement the school-based curriculum and activities.
 Staff members plan assemblies which provide a hands-on approach to learning.
-Students and parents are encouraged to participate in community activities such as Challenger Baseball and Basketball, Special Olympics, S.K.O.R (Special Kids Organized Recreation), PAL programs, community and sending district school athletic teams.
+Students and parents are encouraged to attend community activities such as Fall Festival, Autism Awareness Day Event, Block Party , Special Olympics, S.K.O.R (Special Kids Organized Recreation) and PAL programs.
 Parents and students participate in the Scholastic Book Fair which provides a wide variety of reading materials and educational games for students.
 All students learn how to function as independently as possible and can take advantage of the school's Activities of Daily Living rooms (ADL), which are modeled after a functioning kitchen.
 Students can practice their skills with the goal of generalizing to the home setting.

 A portfolio assessment evaluation process is used at Mercer Elementary School.
 Each student has his/her own portfolio for academic, social and therapy assessment.
 Staff members evaluate students at least twice per year and keep ongoing information regarding student progress in the portfolio.
 The portfolio documents follow the student throughout their time at Mercer Elementary School.
 When the students return to their sending district or move on to Mercer High School, these documents follow them to their next teacher.
 Parents are invited to review the portfolios on a regular basis.
 When appropriate, students have been able to participate in the selection of materials included in their portfolio.
 Student progress reports are issued three times during the school year and once during Extended School Year.
 Formal parent conferences are held twice yearly, however parents can request a conference any time throughout the year.